mkocikowski/elsec/TUTORIAL.md

 Intro
 -----
 This is a tutorial on basic use of the tool.
-For installation instructions see the README on the [main project page.](https://github.com/mkocikowski/elsec/)
+For installation instructions see the "README.md" file in the main project directory.

 The goal of the project is to provide an easy to use, interactive command line (terminal) client to Elasticsearch, with behavior similar to 'mysql' or 'psql'